 It is always heartbreaking to see a loved one suffer from a physical or mental incapacity.
 That pain can be compounded if they become unable to manage their financial affairs, resulting in unpaid bills, overdue taxes, and mounting fines related to their estate.
 Ideally, your loved one has already established powers of attorney that authorize someone to act on their behalf in such a situation.
 If they have not, you may need to explore a legal guardianship to determine who makes decisions involving your loved one and their assets.

-We at the Weldon Law Group, PLCC have over 12 years of legal experience and an intimate understanding of Florida’s guardianship law.
+We at the Weldon Law Group, PLLC have over 20 years of legal experience and an intimate understanding of Florida’s guardianship law.
 If you have questions about the guardianship of your loved one, our Jacksonville attorney is here to help.
 Call (904) 712-2556 or contact us online and request a free consultation.